How to Write a Nursing Resume (With Tips and Example)

 Common types of nursing resumes

 All nursing resumes include the candidate's education, work history, and skills.
 A great resume can show a hiring manager you're the best candidate for a position.
 Choose between a chronological resume or a functional resume for this role.
-A chronological resume focuses on your work experience, and it usually starts with your most recent position.
+A chronological resume focuses on your work experience and usually starts with your most recent position.

 Use numbers to demonstrate your accomplishments and abilities when possible.
 Search the job description to find the specific skills employers are looking for in a successful nurse.
 Many companies use applicant tracking systems (ATS) to search resumes for keywords, and hiring managers may not see your resume without the right combination of keywords.
 To make your resume more persuasive, include a cover letter that explains why you want to work for the healthcare facility in more detail.